What is cash value life insurance?

 What kinds of life insurance policies accrue cash value?

-To learn more about cash value life insurance vs. term, see the differences between term and whole life insurance.
+To learn more about cash value life insurance vs. term, see the differences between term and permanent life insurance.

 How does cash value life insurance work?